mercadopago/devsite-docs/guides/payments/api/receiving-payment-by-card.en.md

 For improved payment approval, you need to correctly inform results to your customers when making or creating a payment.

 This will prevent rejections and chargebacks in the case of already approved transactions.
-For example, this allows you to correct data upload mistakes or change payment method.
+For example, this allows you to correct data upload mistakes or change payment methods.

 We recommend using [error response handling](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/payments/api/handling-responses/) and the suggested communication in each case.